apache/cordova-coho/docs/cadence-release-process.md

  * Creating release branches
  * Creating git tags

+Before going further, make sure all your repos are on a named branch and not in a "detached head" state:
+   * `coho for-each -r android -r js -r app-hello-world -r mobile-spec "git checkout master"`

+If you are trying to use a different version between the JS and the platforms (ie, 3.6.1 vs 3.6.3), the coho scripts won't behave nicely.
+It is highly recommended to use the same major.minor.patch number throughout all items in this cadence release (except the tools (lib, plugman, cli)).

 Coho automates these steps:

     coho prepare-release-branch --version 3.6.0 -r js -r app-hello-world -r mobile-spec